anieharmon/SVG-Logo-Creator/README.md

 #Challenge 10 SVG Logo Creator

-The purpose of this challenge was to create an index.js file that can create a ReadMe file by the user answering questions
+The purpose of this challenge was to create an index.js file that can create a logo for the user

 ##Description

-This project allows the user/consumer of this ReadMe Generator to create their ReadMe file easier by answering questions through the terminal to then create a ReadME.
+This project allows the user/consumer of this SVG Logo Creator to create a personalized logo based off their choices of shape, letters and colors.
+After those selections the integrated terminal will then create an SVG file of the logo.

 ##Installation